 The FIE may recommend low-tech assistive technology.
 In addition, ARD Committee members may recommend Low Tech AT.
 Recommendations at this level may include equipment and/or services that are basic in nature, require little training in terms of use, and are inexpensive and readily available, or easily accessible within the classroom and school environment.
-This low-tech devices/equipment should be coded as "Assistive Technology" in the PLAAFP section of SuccessEd (AT yes/no check box) and should be documented within the AT Supplement, accommodations, goals and objectives, and/or supplementary aids and services in the ARD document.
+This low-tech devices/equipment should be coded as "Assistive Technology" in the PLAAFP section of EmpoWEr (AT yes/no check box) and should be documented within the AT Supplement, accommodations, goals and objectives, and/or supplementary aids and services in the ARD document.
 All documentation, justification, and implementation are provided on a campus level and little or no training/support is required from the Assistive Technology staff.
-Examples of low-tech strategies/devices include visual schedules, picture communication systems, manual communication boards, single message voice output devices (such as a Big Mack), sequenced messaging devices (such as a Step-by-Step), use of classroom computer, accessibility features built into the Windows operating system on campus computers, and spell checkers.
+Examples of low-tech strategies/devices include visual schedules, picture communication systems, manual communication boards, single message voice output devices (such as a Big Mack), sequenced messaging devices (such as a Step-by-Step), use of laptop and accessibility features built into Windows and other district add on tools.